tmr08c/tmr08c.github.io/content/blog/2020/07/splat-versus-spread/index.md

 end

 # pass in not a hash
+greet_three(
+  "Mr. Fischoeder",
+  "We'll have the rent next week"
+)
-greet_three("Mr. Fischoeder", "We'll have the rent next week") => "We'll have the rent next week, Mr. Fischoeder"
+=> "We'll have the rent next week, Mr. Fischoeder"

-# it can accept a hash, but we don't handle that very well
+# it can accept a hash,
+# but we didn't se it up to handle that very well
+> greet_three(
+  "Mr. Fischoeder",
+  greeting: "We'll have the rent next week"
+)
-> greet_three("Mr. Fischoeder", greeting: "We'll have the rent next week") => "{:greeting=>\"We'll have the rent next week\"}, Mr. Fischoeder"
+=> "{:greeting=>\"We'll have the rent next week\"}, Mr. Fischoeder"
 ```